emxll/CORS.py/README.md

 # CORS.py
-A simple file server that responds with Access-Control-Allow-Origin headers present
+A simple file server based on `http.server` that responds with Access-Control-Allow-Origin headers present